 My doctor came in.
-She looked at us and says, ‘I have never had to tell anyone as young as you are about cancer.
-Typically my patients are 70 and older that I have to tell this to but you have colon cancer.’
+She looked at us and said, ‘I have never had to tell anyone as young as you are about cancer.
+Typically, my patients are 70 and older that I have to tell this to, but you have colon cancer.’

 That was how we found out.

 I didn’t know anyone who’d even remotely come close to colon cancer.
-My mom was 44 and I wasn’t even supposed to have a colonoscopy and until 34.
+My mom was 44, and I wasn’t even supposed to have a colonoscopy until 34.

 We live around Detroit, Michigan.
-So my husband says well I have this surprise planned for us to go to Houston, Texas tomorrow.
+My husband says, “Well, I have this surprise planned for us to go to Houston, Texas, tomorrow.”

 My medical team was wonderful.
 They had gotten me to have a CT scan that day just to see if they could see if anything had spread or not.
 That came back clear at that point.